 Rhipsalis cereuscula is a shrubby to bushy, epiphytic cactus with light green stems, up to 3 feet (90 cm) long, crowned with clusters of tiny "rice" shaped joints.
-The stems are erect at first, but become pendant as size increase.
-The flowers are bell shaped, greenish-white, often tinged with pink, up to 0.6 inch (1.5 cm) long and up to 0.8 inch (2 cm) in diameter.
+The stems are erect at first, but become pendant as size increases.
+The flowers are bell-shaped, greenish-white, often tinged with pink, up to 0.6 inches (1.5 cm) long and up to 0.8 inches (2 cm) in diameter.
 They are borne from the terminal areoles and followed by tiny, white berries.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).